sabbir-rupom/akaash-rest-api/README.md

 which can communicate with server and show respective data without delay.
 I have tried my best to implement as much essential feature as possible without making the overall structure *complex* to understand.

-And this template is for those developers, who loves PHP.
+And this template is for those developers, who loves to code in PHP.
 And a microframework is always faster than normal MVC framework like laravel, codeigniter etc.

 You can follow my presentation slide on '[RESTApi Design & Develop](https://www.slideshare.net/rpm_ruoma/restapi-design-develop)'.
 I have tried to implement many features in this project mentioned in my slide tutorial, and I will continue working on this more ...